For Global Travelers

 - Travel Health Notices identified by the Centers for Disease Control and Prevention

-- The IRSO can gather this is pulled from the CDC or Student Health Services Medical
+- The Global Travel, Health, and Safety team can gather this from the CDC or Student

-- The IRSO can gather this is pulled from the CDC or Student Health Services Medical Director
+- The Global Travel, Health, and Safety team can gather this from the CDC or Student Health Services Medical Director

 - Risks as identified by the U.S. Department of State and the Overseas Security Advisory Council (OSAC)